September 21st 2017

 Onlookers may need sunglasses.

 Barely there this ain’t.
 If you want to throw the kitchen sink at a glitter look, this lip kit will do just that, but I’d advise eating before any glitz lipped outing, and air kissing only.
-The kit combines a sealant, loose red glitter and fanned applicator brush, although you might want to take things into your own hands or use a smaller lip brush for ultimate precision.
+The kit combines a mattifier for a secure canvas, loose glitter, a liner and a lip paint in a matching shade, although you might want to throw a lip brush into the mix for ultimate precision.
 Once on, all of your Wizard of Oz/ Disney princess fantasies will be made real, but it will also probably flake off a bit by midnight, Cinderella style.
 High maintenance, yes, high impact, definitely.
 I dare you.

 NYX Face + Body Glitter, £5.50